12-Hour Texas Massage CEU Renewal Package$40

 Where can I find more information about this requirement?

-Here is the information page for the HHS’s Health Care Practitioner Human Trafficking Training
+Information page for the HHS’s Health Care Practitioner Human Trafficking Training.

 To get help or report trafficking, please contact the National Human Trafficking Hotline:

-Have there been any changes for the renewal due to the COVID-19 pandemic?
+Have there been any changes to the renewal due to the COVID-19 pandemic?

-The board did not waive any hours due to the COVID-19 pandemic since massage therapists may complete all continuing education courses online, safe and socially distanced
+The board did not waive any hours due to the COVID-19 pandemic since Texas massage therapists may complete all Texas massage CEU courses online.

 Approved Provider Questions